tari-labs/tari-university/src/preface/style-guide.md

 [Appendix A](#appendix-a-lower-case-words-used-in-title-case-formatting) contains a list of lower-case words used in title case formatting in headings and captions (if used).

+### Terminology

+With new concepts being formed daily and words changing over time, it is useful to establish terminology conventions.
+Different conventions (upper-case, lower-case, one word, two words, etc.) are used by different sources.
+[Appendix B](#appendix-b-tari-labs-university-terminology-conventions) contains suggested terminology for use in TLU reports.

 ## Standards for Layout

 ### Proposed Layout